 The medieval citadel was destroyed by Louis XIV in 1706.
 While you’re up here, note that this hill-with-a-view, which is now a pleasant park, has been occupied for centuries.
 Archeologists have found Celtic, Greek and Roman remains.
 (Important note: Lazy view-seekers can take the elevator.)

-Painters and sculptors have long found Nice irresistible, attracted by its luminous light, enjoyable climate and sensual lifestyle.
-If you’re looking for artistic things to do in Nice, you’ll be happy to know that the city is a treasure trove for art fans.
+Painters and sculptors have long found Nice irresistible, attracted by its luminous light, enjoyable climate and sensual lifestyle, and the city is a treasure trove for art fans.

 The big three museums to see are the Musée Marc Chagall, the Musée Matisse and the Musée d’Art Moderne et d’Art Contemporain (MAMAC).
 If you prefer exploring with a well-informed guide, check out this half-day museum tour.

-The Chagall Museum is absolutely my favourite museum in Nice.
+When it comes to cultural attractions in Nice, the Chagall Museum is my favourite.
 Even if the Matisse Museum gets more buzz, don’t pass this one by.
 Like glowing illuminated gemstones, Chagall’s 17 major Biblical Message tableaux line the walls and conjure up a vibrant world where magic, folk art and creative sophistication meet.

 The Musée national Marc Chagall is at Avenue Docteur Ménard.
 Closed Tuesdays.